-European leaders emerged from an all-night summit in June 2012 resolved to “break the vicious circle” between national governments and the banks that held their bonds — the so-called doom loop.
-With the debt crisis raging for a third year and Spain’s banks on the ropes, they emerged with a plan for a banking union, focused on the euro currency bloc, that would keep taxpayers off the hook when lenders collapse.
-The plan has three parts: putting the European Central Bank in charge of bank supervision; setting up a single resolution authority to handle failing lenders; and creating a common system of deposit insurance.
-Four years on, the first part's up and running and the second just got started.
-Work on the third is mired in a political standoff.
-Meanwhile, the banks are still awash in sovereign debt.
+Back in 2012, European leaders emerged from an all-night summit resolved to “break the vicious circle” between national governments and the banks that held their bonds — the so-called doom loop.
+With the debt crisis raging for a third year and Spain’s banks on the ropes, they put forth a plan for a banking union, focused on the euro currency bloc, that would keep taxpayers off the hook when lenders collapse.
+The project had three parts: putting the European Central Bank in charge of bank supervision; setting up a single resolution authority to handle failing lenders; and creating a common system of deposit insurance.
+Seven years later, the first part was well established and the second had come through its first big tests.
+Work on the third is still mired in political disputes, though signs of potential compromise emerged in late 2019.
+Nevertheless, European banks are still closely linked to their home countries.